deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 It is possible to create modules and cmdlets entirely in C# instead of PowerShell.
 This allows you to structure all of your code files however you want.
 For more information on how to do this, [check out my other blog post](https://blog.danskingdom.com/Create-and-test-PowerShell-Core-cmdlets-in-CSharp/).

+### PowerShell class definition comparison

+I discuss the pros and cons of the different ways to define classes and enums in PowerShell [in this post](https://blog.danskingdom.com/PowerShell-class-definition-pros-cons-and-performance-comparison/).

 ## Conclusion